NecipAkgz/fhevm-example-factory/docs/concepts/fhe-handles.md

 import {ZamaEthereumConfig} from "@fhevm/solidity/config/ZamaConfig.sol";

 /**
- * @notice Understanding FHE handles: creation, computation, and immut ability.
+ * @notice Deep dive into FHE handles: what they are and how they work.
+ *         Explains that handles are uint256 pointers to encrypted data,
+ *         demonstrates three creation methods (fromExternal, asEuint, operations),
+ *         and emphasizes immutability - every operation creates a NEW handle.
+ *         Includes gas cost comparisons for different operations.
  *
  * @dev Handle = uint256 pointer to encrypted data.
 Operations create NEW handles (immutable).
  *      ⚡ Gas: asEuint32 ~20k, fromExternal ~50k, add/sub ~100k